wwwy3y3/coren/README.md

 This component is wrapped by `@ssr`, `@head`, `@route`.
 With these decorator, coren will do server side render at this component, append `<title>Home</title><meta name="description" content="home description">` at `<head/>`, and use `/` route.
 <br/>So that is how coren work.
 We use decorator to control the server side render flow.

-And last, take a look of `webpack.prod.js`
+And last, take a look at `webpack.prod.js`

 **@coren-starter-kit/webpack.prod.js**
 ```js